Why Temperatures vary at Sea Level?

 The collapse of Earth’s magnetic field in the western and southern hemispheres leads to an increase in the Protons speed and spiral-radius motion around the magnetic force lines.
-More chances are created for the Protons to collide with Thermosphere air molecules at a higher speed.
+More chances are created for the Protons to collide with one another at a higher speed.
 The impact of stronger collisions results in higher thermal energy reaching Earth’s surface; Global Warming is thus observed.
 It is imminent, therefore, that a change in the temperature pattern and precipitation map of the planet will follow any change or repositioning of the magnetic poles and the associated magnetic field intensity; causing Climate Ex-change; as some countries experience warmer than earlier average temperatures such as North America and others experience cooler than before temperatures as in the case of North America and Siberia respectively in the past couple of winters.
 The combined effect of the weakening and the tilting of Earth’s magnetic field lowers its intensity above the North Pole ice cap.
 The lower the intensity and number of the magnetic field force lines, the longer spiral-radius motion and the faster speed will protons pick up.
-A higher thermal energy is generated upon such protons’ collision with air molecules in the Thermosphere layer.
+A higher thermal energy is generated upon such protons’ collision one another in the Thermosphere layer.
 A similar model could be applied onto planet Mars, where at the same time the ice cap is melting on Earth, the ice cap is melting on Mars.

 The Difference between Global Warming and Climate Exchange